Tyrone Wallace

-Tyrone Tyrin Wallace (born June 10, 1994) is an American professional basketball player for Paris Basketball of the LNB Pro A. He played college basketball for the California Golden Bears.
-He was selected with the 60th pick of the 2016 NBA Draft.
+Tyrone Tyrin Wallace (born June 10, 1994) is an American professional basketball player for Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
+He played college basketball for the California Golden Bears.
+He was selected with the 60th pick of the 2016 NBA draft.

 High school career

 Wallace attended Bakersfield High School, where he became his school's all-time scoring leader with 1,767 career points.
 He was also a two-time Bakersfield Californian Player of the Year, and in his senior season in 2012, he was a Second Team All-CIF selection.
 He was rated the 13th best point guard in the nation by Rivals.com and given a 4-star rating.

 College career

 Wallace chose to attend the University of California, Berkeley, over several other schools, including Pac-12 rivals Oregon and Arizona State.
 Coach Mike Montgomery made him a starter just 10 games into his freshman year, and Wallace responded, averaging 7.2 points and 4.4 rebounds per game the rest of the season.
 The Bears made the NCAA tournament that year, upsetting a higher-ranked UNLV team before falling in the second round to Syracuse.

 Wallace continued to make strides in his sophomore year, as he started every game but one and led the team in steals (44) and 3-pointers (43).
 By his junior season, Wallace had become a star, as he averaged 17.1 points, 7.1 rebounds, and 4 assists per game.
 He was named first-team All-Pac-12, and was a finalist for the Bob Cousy Award, given to the nation's top point guard.
-One of his many highlights included hitting a 3-pointer at the buzzer to give Cal a 70-69 victory over USC.
+One of his many highlights included hitting a 3-pointer at the buzzer to give Cal a 70–69 victory over USC.

 On April 23, 2015, Wallace announced that he would forgo the NBA draft and return to UC Berkeley for his senior season.